mohamedawali/Login-With-Social-media/README.md

 # login_social_media

-- [This app allows  you to sign with google and sign with facebook and you can change language .]
+- This app allows  you to sign with google and sign with facebook and you can change language .
--Used Flutter with Bloc to signin
+- Used Flutter with Bloc to signin.

-## Getting Started
+## Screen

 This project is a starting point for a Flutter application.